Anne Neville, Duchess of Buckingham: Life

+As the Dowager Duchess of Buckingham she bore the train of queen consort Elizabeth Woodville at her coronation on 26 May 1465.

 Book ownership

 Like many noblewomen of her age, Anne was highly educated and she has become associated with book collecting.
 She owned the Wingfield Hours, a psalter that includes a prayer identifying Anne as the owner.
 Her will contains a number of books in both English and French.
 These were passed on to her daughter-in-law Margaret Beaufort, Countess of Stafford, and daughter of Edmund Beaufort, 2nd Duke of Somerset.
-The two women had exchanged books during the 1460s when Margaret and her Stafford husband moved close to Anne in Surrey.
+The two women had exchanged books during the 1460s when Margaret and her husband Humphrey moved close to Anne in Surrey.